 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

-What you need to know before taking a day trip to Vilamoura and Quarteira
+Travel tips for taking day trip to Vilamoura and Quarteira

 Before you start your Vilamoura and Quarteira day trip, take a look at some of these useful travel tips first:

-- The best day to visit Vilamoura and Quarteira is on Wednesday because the Gypsy Market is only open on Wednesdays from 8 am to 2 pm.
+- The best day to visit Vilamoura and Quarteira is on Wednesday.
+The Gypsy Market in Quarteira and Mercado do Fazendeiro in Vilamoura are only open on Wednesdays.

-- Start your Vilamoura day trip early.
-Try to arrive in Quarteira by 9:00 am so you can comfortable follow my 1-day itinerary below.
+- Arrive in Quarteira by 9am so you can comfortable follow my 1-day itinerary below.

 - Bring cash if you plan on doing a bit of shopping at the Gypsy market.